nixworks/public/news/2013/03/9/index.md

 ##### Google
 ### [Google will pay a $7 million penalty to settle an investigation into the collection of e-mails, passwords and other sensitive information sent over wireless networks from 2007-2010 in the United States.
 Google company cars taking street-level photos for its online mapping service also had been vacuuming up personal data transmitted over wireless networks that weren't protected by passwords. ](/news/2013/03/9/google-will-pay-a-7-million-penalty-to-settle-an-investigation-into-the-collection-of-e-mails-passwords-and-other-sensitive-information-se.md)
-_Context: Google, Google Maps, Street View, U.S., United States dollars, e-mail, password, personal data, wireless network_
+_Context: Google, Google Maps, Street View, United States, United States dollars, e-mail, password, personal data, wireless network_

 ##### "Best Restaurant in the World"
 ### [Three time "Best Restaurant in the World" winner Noma is accused of giving 63 customers food poisoning. ](/news/2013/03/9/three-time-best-restaurant-in-the-world-winner-noma-is-accused-of-giving-63-customers-food-poisoning.md)